Forecast Encompassing Tests for the Expected Shortfall: Theory

 In the general case, the quantile equation can possibly be misspecified.
 Thus, we provide asymptotic theory under general model misspecification for the M-estimator in the following section.
 The potential model misspecification might bias the pseudo-true parameters and challenge the interpretability of the test decision, but we argue that this effect is negligible for this setup.
 First, the misspecification is only \textit{slight} in the sense that daily financial return data is approximated well by pure scale processes.
 Second, the misspecification is \textit{indirect} in the sense that while the quantile parameters are potentially misspecified, we only test the ES parameters, which are influenced by the misspecification only indirectly through the joint estimation.
-Furthermore, we illustrate that the performance of our strict ES encompassing test is not negatively influenced by more general data generating processes in the simulation study in Section \ref{sec:SimulationStudy} by considering GAS models with time-varying higher moments of \cite{Creal2013} and dynamic models which specifically model the ES of \cite{Patton2019} and \cite{Taylor2019}.
+Furthermore, we illustrate that the performance of our strict ES encompassing test is not negatively influenced by more general data generating processes in the simulation study in Section \ref{sec:SimulationStudy} by considering GAS models with time-varying higher moments of \cite{Creal2013} and the dynamic ES models of \cite{Patton2019} and \cite{Taylor2019}.

-Tests for equal (superior) predictive ability in the sense of \cite{DieboldMariano1995}, \cite{GiacominiWhite2006} and \cite{West2006} can be seen as a general alternative to encompassing tests.
-As these tests are directly based on the average loss differential, they can only test the predictive ability of the VaR and ES jointly.
+Tests for equal (superior) predictive ability in the sense of \cite{DieboldMariano1995}, \cite{clark2001tests}, \cite{GiacominiWhite2006}, \cite{West2006} and the model confidence set approach of \cite{Hansen2011} can be seen as a general alternative to encompassing tests.
+As these tests are directly based on the average loss difference, they can only test the predictive ability of the VaR and ES jointly.
 In contrast, encompassing tests are based on the regression coefficients of the semiparametric quantile and ES models and hence, only indirectly on the respective loss function.
 This fundamental difference allows for stand-alone encompassing tests for ES forecasts, which constitutes a great advantage for ES encompassing tests.